abjin/convert-to-pdf/README.md

 # Convert PPT to PDF

-Batch convert PowerPoint files to PDF using Automator on macOS
+Batch convert PowerPoint and Word files to PDF using Automator on macOS

 ## News
+- **Current Date**: Script Update
+  - Added support for converting Microsoft Word documents (.doc and .docx) to PDF.
+  - The same Quick Action now handles both PowerPoint and Word files.

 - **August 30, 2024**: Pull Request Merged
 	- A [PR#6](https://github.com/jeongwhanchoi/convert-ppt-to-pdf/pull/6) updating the convert-ppt-to-pdf.applescript has been merged.
 This update includes:
 		- Improved compatibility with the new Mac OS.